 HOW TO RECOVER YOUR VOICE AFTER LOSING IT- MYTHS REVEALED

-There’s two flaps of elastic tissuelarynx that produce sound by vibrating.
+There’s two flaps of elastic tissue that produce sound by vibrating.
 These are called your vocal cords.
 Many people confuse the location of the vocal cords.
 Especially when they lose their voice, they connect swallowing and “coating the throat” as a way to help or fix a hoarse voice.

 When your vocal cords aren’t in use, they are relaxed open.
 When you speak, whisper, or yell, the cords slap together close and air from your lungs pushes in between them, causing vibration and producing sound.